AruniMishra/aws/awsTutorial/AWS.md

 ## 17. X Ray

 - Use annotations to record information on segments or subsegments that you want indexed for search.

+## 18. Amazon ElastiCache

+- Lazy Loading, as its name implies, is a caching strategy that loads data into the cache only when necessary.